with that background the question

 sex?
 You discover that they had ONE

-father or husband.
+feature in common: they didn't depend ona man, father or husband.
 They were entitled

-to solitude and free time, for reasons they were loosed
+to solitude and free time,

-from the bonds of family, marriage,
+bonds of family, marriage,

 motherhood